AlainaJensen/Personality-Quiz-Which-Star-Wars-Character-Are-You/README.md

 - A scoring system calculates which character's traits most closely match the user's answers.
 - The character with the highest score is displayed as the user's match.

-## Code Overview
+## Code Explanation
+The main functionality of the program is contained within the `main.py` file.
+Here's a breakdown of the key components:

-### Lists
+### Data Representation
+The Star Wars character traits and options are represented using the following data structures:
-- Personalities - A 2D list containing the character name, Rebellion/Empire alignment, human/alien species, main personality trait, main flaw, and force sensitivity of each character
+- personalities: A dictionary mapping character names to lists of traits, representing attributes such as allegiance, species, personality trait, character flaw, and Force sensitivity.
-- Questions - A list of personality quiz questions to ask the user
+- questions: A list of questions presented to the user during the quiz.
-- Options - A list of multiple choice answers for each question, with answers corresponding with a different character
+- options: A list of options corresponding to each question to provide the user with multiple choice answers.
-- PlayerCharacteristics - A list to store the players's answers

 ### Functions
-- AskQuestion() - Function to prompt user with a question and input options
+- ask_question(question, option) - This function presents the user with a question and a set of options to choose from.
+It then validates and returns the user's input.
-- FindBestMatch() - Function to score user answers against each character and return best match
+- find_best_match(personalities, player_characteristics) - This function matches the user's input with the predefined character traits to determine the best match.
+The character with the highest matching score is considered the best match.

 ## Customising the Quiz